CONTACT US

 • Content can be easily reused and repurposed across various digital channels, such as websites, mobile apps, and IoT devices, thanks to the API-driven approach of a headless CMS.

-• Although a headless CMS is developer-centric, with the right tools and custom interfaces, it can become user-friendly for content creators, making it easier to maintain and distribute content.
+• Although headless content management is developer-centric, with the right tools and custom interfaces, it can become user-friendly for content creators, making it easier to maintain and distribute content.

-• The separation of content from the presentation layer makes decoupled CMS adaptable to future technologies and platforms, allowing for easier updates and modifications to the front end without affecting the underlying content structure.
+• The separation of content from the presentation layer makes a decoupled CMS adaptable to future technologies and platforms, allowing for easier updates and modifications to the front end without affecting the underlying content model.

 • Implementing and managing a headless CMS typically requires skilled developers, particularly for setting up the front end and integrating APIs, which can be a barrier for organizations without in-house technical expertise.

-• Since a headless CMS does not include a built-in front-end, each front-end must be developed and maintained separately, which can increase the complexity and workload of a project.
+• Since a headless solution does not include a built-in front-end, each front-end must be developed and maintained separately, which can increase the complexity and workload of a project.

-• Headless CMS platforms can be less intuitive for users who aren’t developers, compared to traditional CMS.
+• Headless CMSs can be less intuitive for users who aren’t developers, compared to traditional CMS.
 Ensuring that the system is user-friendly and efficient for content editors may require custom interfaces or additional tools, which adds to the complexity and overall implementation effort.

 Jakub Dakowicz CTO at Pagepro